Sean’s Vinh Guide

 The Garden Salad – They have more than just salad.

-Artisan Bakery & Cafe – They have deli style sandwiches.
+Artisan Bakery & Cafe – They have a large variety of baked goods.

 Hutong Hot Pot Paradise – It’s in the CityHub building.